-Unit 1 special operation (section 4.2.4): At total outflow is >38 kcfs, Unit 1 is manually operated in the upper 1% range (~16.0-17.5 kcfs).
-Assume other units will operate approximately uniformly within their full 1% ranges.
+Unit 1 special operation (section 4.2.4): When SW is open and total outflow is >38 kcfs, Unit 1 is manually operated in the upper 1% range (~16.0-17.5 kcfs).
+Assume other units will operate approximately uniformly within their full 1% ranges, except Unit 5 which is temporarily restricted to the upper 1% until vibration issues are resolved (see Table LGS-7, footnote b).
 When other units are operating at <16.0 kcfs, assume Unit 1 is at the lower end of the upper 1% range (~16.0 kcfs).
 When average unit discharge is >16.0 kcfs, assume all units are operating uniformly.

+Unit 5 is operated on a last-on/first-off basis until vibration issues are resolved.

 Turbine Unit Operating Range.

 As defined in BPA’s Load Shaping Guidelines (Appendix C), turbine units will be operated within ±1% of peak turbine efficiency (1% range) April 1–October 31 to minimize mortality of juvenile fish passing through turbine units.
 Turbine unit discharge and power output at the lower and upper limits of the 1% range for various heads are in Table LGS-6 (Units 1-3) and LGS-7 (Units 4-6).
 If operation outside the 1% range is necessary, Project personnel shall record the information and provide to BPA on a weekly basis according to the Guidelines.
 Operation outside of the 1% range may be necessary to: